Academic year 2022/23

 Demographics

-• The proportion of White learners dropped to 65.3% from 68.8% in the previous year.
-All ethnic minorities (excluding white minorities) increased their proportion of education and training participants compared to 2020/21.
+• The proportion of White learners dropped to 62.3% from 64.0% in the previous year.
+All ethnic minorities (excluding white minorities) increased their proportion of education and training participants in consecutive years since 2021/22.

 Region

-The North East consistently has the highest rates of education and training participation among adults when population size is taken into account and the South East the lowest.
+The North East consistently has the highest rates of education and training participation among adults when population size is taken into account and the South East and East of England the lowest.
+The East Midlands has seen a growth in its rate of participation since 2022/23, mainly attributable to learners from the two most deprived IMD quintiles and in courses at Below Level 2 and where no level is assigned.

 Advanced Learner Loans